wwwnic/JoinGameAfk/README.md

 - the app uses the local remoting auth token exposed by the running client process
 - the app disables certificate validation for local client HTTPS calls to `127.0.0.1`

-That last point is common for local client API tooling, but it is still worth being explicit about so users know exactly what is happening.

-If you want stronger trust from users, recommended next steps are:

-- publish the full MIT `LICENSE`
-- tag releases consistently
-- document exact binaries and hashes
-- add a privacy statement
-- add a short threat model / security notes page
-- document which permissions are required and why

 ---

-## Roadmap ideas

-**Placeholder roadmap - update as needed**

-- [ ] Add full MIT `LICENSE` file
-- [ ] Add release notes / changelog
-- [ ] Add screenshots or GIFs
-- [ ] Add export/import for settings
-- [ ] Add better error reporting for client connection issues
-- [ ] Add tests for settings and champion priority logic
-- [ ] Add optional portable release packaging
-- [ ] Add explicit privacy and security documentation

----

 ## Contributing

 Contributions are welcome.

-Suggested contribution areas:

-- UI polish
-- better logging and diagnostics
-- improved resilience against League Client changes
-- automated tests
-- documentation improvements
-- packaging and release workflow

-**Placeholder:** Add contribution guidelines if you want outside pull requests to follow a specific workflow.

 ---